Subashgoud123/E-commerce/README.md

 # E-commerce

-This site is live at https://subashgoud123.github.io/E-commerce/
+This project is live at https://subashgoud123.github.io/E-commerce/